Bandwidth/api-docs/content/numbers/hostedMessaging.md

 ## Check the Phone Number for "importability"

-Before creating the order, to reduce failed or error statuses, create a <code class="post">POST</code> request to the `/importTnChecker` endpoint to check if the number can be brought in to your Bandwidth account.
+Before creating the order, to reduce failed or error statuses, create a POST request to the `/importTnChecker` endpoint to check if the number can be brought in to your Bandwidth account.
 A non-errored response from the importTnChecker doesn't necessarily mean that the order will succeed, but is a good indicator of success.